alinanjum1999/hospital_management_system/README.md

 In the dynamic and demanding field of healthcare, efficient management of hospital operations is crucial to delivering high-quality patient care.
 This project aims to develop a robust Hospital Management Application using the MERN stack—MongoDB, Express, React, and Node.js.

+This is however, only the backend of the project.
+I will be uploading the frontend along with a demo as a seperate file whose link I will attach at the bottom of this Readme.md

 <tittle>Steps to Setup Backend with Node and Express:</tittle>

 * Step 1: Creating express app:<br/>